The author sitting by the pool at Saddam Hussein's palace.

-One morning, our battalion chaplain came to our small firebase in Baghdad, told us that he had to go to one of Saddam’s palaces for meetings and wanted to take a couple of infantry squads with him so we could enjoy the facilities.
-He said there was a big pool and told us we could spend the day swimming, eating good food and calling home.
+One morning, our battalion chaplain came to our small firebase in Baghdad and told us that he had to go to one of Saddam’s palaces for meetings and wanted to take a couple of infantry squads with him so we could enjoy the facilities.
+He said there was a big pool and told us we could spend the day swimming, eating good food, and calling home.

 It was an easy sell to our commanders, who were already looking for ways to raise morale.
 And, luckily for me, I was in one of the first two squads chosen to visit the palace.

-That evening we excitedly packed all of our army-regulation holiday gear into camouflage assault packs.
+That evening we excitedly packed all of our army-regulation vacation gear into camouflage assault packs.
 A good friend had a giant orange and yellow towel sent to him from home.
-We took the piss out of him for it, but he packed it anyway.
+We gave him shit for it, but he packed it anyway.

 Laying in our cots in the dark, we schemed about how we would attack our day at the palace.

-“Okay, so we agree that we’ll start at the pool, swim for a while, get something to eat and then make some phone calls,” someone said from the corner of the room.
+“OK, so we agree that we’ll start at the pool, swim for a while, get something to eat, and then make some phone calls,” someone said from the corner of the room.